 Terence Conran used a poulet de Bresse—a plump, blue-footed chicken from Burgundy—for this dish, but a good free-range chicken tastes good, too.
+The onion skins give the gelee its rich golden color.

 - 2 large leeks, trimmed, washed, and cut in half